orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 ---

-Examples
+###### Examples: Delayed till working implementation
+- Chyp
-- Tensor as restrictive case
+- Tensor
 	- TODO: match, switch, enum (like key=value), dict, keyvalue, pair, ....
 	- TODO: zip, tensor (are these the same as match/switch?)

-xor/xnor is close to   # TODO: Could be 'is_equivalent' too? or is_orbit  ?
+- xor/xnor is close to   # TODO: Could be 'is_equivalent' too? or is_orbit  ?

-  # TODO: similar to next/anext into python await operator?
+- similar to next/anext into python await operator?

 ---